 - Exploring the nature of heterogeneity

-We continue to develop and disseminate new methods such as qualitative comparative analysis and new guidance for choosing methods and reporting systematic reviews of complex interventions.
+We continue to develop and disseminate new methods such as qualitative comparative analysis and guidance for systematic reviews of complex interventions.
 We are also actively involved in conducting methods work in collaboration with methodologists from international institutions such as the Cochrane Collaboration and GRADE.